lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-table.rst

 Click on the table header ``coord_ra`` to sort the table by the Right Ascension coordinate.
 Any column can be sorted in this way.

-**6. Select the first 10 rows.**
+**6. Select rows.**
 Click on the boxes at left (B in Figure 1) for the first 10 rows.
-See how these objects are colored differently in the coverage and active chart, as in Figure 2.
+Notice how these objects are colored differently in the coverage and active chart, as in Figure 2.

 .. figure:: /_static/portal-howto-table-2.png
     :name: portal-howto-table-2